deneb-viz/deneb-viz.github.io/versioned_docs/version-1.9/interactivity/tooltips.md

 ## Limitations and Considerations

-- Tooltip integration with Power BI is wholly dependent on the correct row context.
-[Refer above](#data-point-resolution), or to the [Overview](interactivity-overview) page for more information about ensuring this is preserved.
+- Report page tooltip integration with Power BI is wholly dependent on the correct row context, as the datum must be reconciled back to a row of the visual dataset.
+Default tooltips (including sentence templates) are rendered from the tooltip data as plain key/value pairs and do not require row context.
+[Refer above](#data-point-resolution), or to the [Overview](interactivity-overview) page for more information about ensuring row context is preserved.

 - Adding a tooltip does not automatically add visual feedback or effects.
 If you want to track the position of the resolved data point more visually (e.g. like for a line chart), you will need to add a suitable set of marks to do this.
 Both [Vega](https://vega.github.io/vega/examples/) and [Vega-Lite](https://vega.github.io/vega-lite/examples/) have examples you can refer to.